zcyy0/Geometry-GRPO/README.md

 The model states that "since AB \parallel CD, angle BEC = angle ECD = 36 degrees".
 Clearly this is wrong.

 The sampled problems above show the limitations of Qwen-2.5-VL-3B model, when doing mathematical reasoning, it fails to correctly identify the relationships in the geometry images and starts to hallucinate.

+#### Pattern 2: Lack of knowledge

+## Next Step: Supervised Finetuning
-The next step would be to to Supervised Fine Tuning on the model using geometry problems with reasoning steps that include visual grounding.
-For example, the reasoning steps should describe the spatial relationship between angles and lines, and reasoning strictly based on the relationships it observes.
-This forces the model to stop hallucination.
+Because the model lacks the visual grounding when doing reasoning, more GRPO or RL won't help.
+I think the next step is to do Supervised Finetuning on the model using geometry problems with reasoning steps that include visual grounding.
+For example, the reasoning steps should describe the spatial relationship between angles and lines, and conduct matheamtical reasoning strictly based on the visual observations.
+One approach is to use a more advanced model, input geoqa images and questions and ask the model to output reasoning steps following the structure such as "<see> what it observes </see><theorem> mathematical theorems to use </theorem> <think> the reasoning process </think><answer> the answer here </answer>"